gvwilson/sensibleadventures/iffy/iffy.md

 and undogged the door of the storage locker that had been her cabin for the past eight years.

-As she stepped out onto the deck of the *Guinevere*, the sights and sounds and smells of Halley harbor splashed over her like the waves in her nightmare.
+As she stepped out onto the deck of the *Guinevere* the sights and sounds and smells of Halley harbor splashed over her like the waves in her nightmare.
 She stopped for a moment to let her eyes adjust to the light.